101labs-tech/near-academy/src/frontend/src/pages/Courses/near101/Chapters/Chapter-1/course.md

 </BackgroundContainer>
 <Spacer />

-Handling big ideas like money and identity is seamless:
+Adding a payment gateway with NEAR is seamless:

 ```javascript
 sender.sendMoney(receiver, amount)